mjmaenner/disabilitymeasures/about/index.md

 ##### Our Goal
 We want to make it easy to find and share free and high-quality disability measurement tools.
 Reserachers and clinicians in low-resource settings face numerous obstacles, and improving access to tools and information can eliminate one imporant barrier.

 In other areas of science, there has been a shift toward sharing information and making the products of research more available to the public.
-For instance, many researchers are required to submit their scientific data (such as genetic information) in repositories for other scientists to use.
+For instance, many researchers are required to submit their scientific data (such as genetic information) to shared repositories for other scientists to use.
 Likewise, many funding agencies require scientific articles to be deposited in PubMed Central and made open-access.

 ![figure](https://mjmaenner.github.io/disabilitymeasures/about/DMorg_niche.svg)